How To Ride Your Bicycle Safely On The Street

 Learn to look behind you without swerving.

-This is crucial: learn to hold your line.
-That’s a phrase unique to cycling that means keep your steering straight.
-When you look behind you, your steering will naturally move in the same direction.
+This is crucial: learn to hold your line while looking behind you.
+“Hold your line” is a phrase unique to cycling that means keep your steering straight.
+When you look behind you, your steering will naturally change as well if you’re not experienced.
 Please practice looking over your shoulder while keeping your steering straight.
 Practice it for both sides; strive to be ambidextrous.

 Ride clear of the door zone.
 Ride on the left side of the bike lane.